-By Kathy Barnett/Senior Editor
+By Kathy Barnett/Managing Editor

 Time seems to stand still for me when I’m looking out over the beach in Naples.
 Feeling the wind gently blowing across my face, breathing in the fresh salty air, feeling the warmth of the sun beating down on the white sand.
 I can’t think of a place I’d rather be.
 When I am stressed or upset, I direct my thoughts to my happy place – Naples.
 My best girlfriend lived there for several years, so I had the pleasure of visiting often.
 I was even there during Hurricane Irma and while areas are still recouperating and rebuilding, most of the city is welcoming visitors back to their attractions.
 Below are some of my favorites: